 Mount McKinley, Denali National Park and Preserve

-Mount McKinley seen twice, once in the horizon and then in the aptly named Reflection Pond.
+Denali seen once in the horizon and in the aptly named Reflection Pond.
 (Photo: Denali National Park and Preserve/Flickr)

 Across the continent from the Smokies, a very different mountain scene sprawls across 6 million acres of untamed Alaska.
-Denali National Park and Preserve is the third-largest U.S. national park, and it's also home to North America's tallest peak: the 20,320-foot Mount McKinley.
+Denali National Park and Preserve is the third-largest U.S. national park, and it's also home to North America's tallest peak: the 20,320-foot Denali (formerly known as Mount McKinley).
 Climbing it is no walk in the park — aside from skill and luck, you'll need $350 and 60 days notice — but thankfully it's just one of Denali's many natural wonders.

 Geothermal springs, Yellowstone National Park

 The Morning Glory Pool in Yellowstone National Park gets its striking color from bacteria.
 (Photo: Don Graham/flickr)

 America's first national park is too full of sights to pick just one.
 Yellowstone National Park has epic vistas like Yellowstone Lake and Grand Canyon of the Yellowstone, plus hordes of iconic wildlife, but its real magic is geology.
 A supervolcano under the park fuels Earth's largest array of geysers, hot springs, mudpots and steam vents, including such landmarks as Old Faithful, Castle Geyser, Mammoth Hot Springs and Grand Prismatic Spring.